FAQs

 Which drugs are covered under my Part D plan?

 Each plan has a formulary (drug list) organized into tiers.
-Part D plans cover FDA-approved medications in-network; coverage can change yearly.
+Part D plans cover FDA-approved medications in-network; coverage can change Annually.

 Which illnesses are commonly covered by Critical Illness Insurance?